nlivaic/OAuth2OpenIdConnect/readme.md

 - Register and configure Open Id handler with `.AddOpenIdConnect()` to assist in several details.
 OIDC handler will:
   - Generate authorization token request.
   - Generate token request.
+  - Call into `/userinfo` endpoint (optional).
-  - Handle identity token validation
+  - Handle identity token validation.
 - Add an encrypted authentication cookie with `.AddCookie()`.
 - By default the OpenIdConnect middleware is defined with the sign in callback endpoint at `/signin-oidc`.
 This can be overridden by providing a value to the `CallbackPath`.
 - Use the above authentication and authorization services as part of authentication and authorization middleware by calling `app.UseAuthentication()` and `app.UseAuthorization()`.